jleahred/dynparser/README.md

 ## TODO

-- move to macros by example 2.0 and inprove some
+- move to macros by example 2.0 and improve some
 - apply tail recursion parsing rule
 - macro for eof